 Aston real estate is some of the most expensive in Pennsylvania, although Aston house values don't compare to the most expensive real estate in the U.S.

-The per capita income in Aston in 2010 was $32,005, which is wealthy relative to Pennsylvania and the nation.
-This equates to an annual income of $128,020 for a family of four.
+The per capita income in Aston in 2010 was $31,736, which is wealthy relative to Pennsylvania, and upper middle income relative to the rest of the US.
+This equates to an annual income of $126,944 for a family of four.
 However, Aston contains both very wealthy and poor people as well.

 The people who call Aston home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Aston residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Aston include Italian, German, English, and Polish.